keaising/im-select.nvim/README.md

             -- You can use `im-select` or `fcitx5-remote -n` to get the IM's name default_im_select  = "com.apple.keylayout.ABC",

-            -- Can be binary's name or binary's full path, -- e.g. 'im-select' or '/usr/local/bin/im-select'
+            -- Can be binary's name, binary's full path, or a table, e.g. 'im-select', -- '/usr/local/bin/im-select', or { "AIMSwitcher.exe", "--imm" }
             -- For Windows/WSL, default: "im-select.exe"
             -- For macOS, default: "im-select"
             -- For Linux, default: "fcitx5-remote" or "fcitx-remote" or "ibus" default_command = 'im-select.exe',
-            -- pattern = '',

             -- Restore the default input method state when the following events are triggered set_default_events = { "VimEnter", "FocusGained", "InsertLeave", "CmdlineLeave" },